Traces

 }

-To send telemetry to any OpenTelemetry Collector directly from your app you can setup a SpanExporter and LogRecordExporter.
-When configured, telemetry will be sent to these exporters as soon as they are recorded.
-More than one exporter of each signal can be configured, but be aware of the performance impact of sending too many network requests if that is applicable.
+To send telemetry to any OpenTelemetry Collector directly from your app, you can set up a SpanExporter and LogRecordExporter.
+When configured, telemetry is sent to these exporters as soon as it's recorded.
+You can configure more than one exporter of each signal, but be aware of the performance impact of sending too many network requests if that applies.

-All telemetry in Embrace's Flutter SDK is routed through Embrace's Android/iOS SDKs so it's necessary to configure Android/iOS code to send Dart telemetry to your desired destination.
+All telemetry in the Embrace Flutter SDK is routed through Embrace's Android/iOS SDKs.
+Configure Android/iOS exporters before initializing the SDK to send Dart telemetry to your desired destination.

 Android OTel export

-Please follow this guide to setup OpenTelemetry collectors on Android.
+Follow this guide to set up OpenTelemetry exporters on Android.

 iOS OTel export

-Please note the OpenTelemetry-Swift repository does not support Cocoapods so you will be unable to import ready-made exporters directly.
-We recommend adding a new file that implements SpanExporter or LogRecordExporter directly, and using the ready-made exporters as reference implementations.
+The OpenTelemetry-Swift repository does not support CocoaPods, so you can't import ready-made exporters directly.
+We recommend adding a new file that implements a Swift SpanExporter or LogRecordExporter directly, using the ready-made exporters as reference implementations.